 About a quarter of the Cambodian population fell victim to the Khmer Rouge regime in the 1970s.
 Under Pol Pot, the leader of the Khmer Rouge, the country was forced into a kind of Stone Age communism.
 The regime left deep scars on almost every family.
 Despite international efforts to achieve transitional justice, only three men were actually convicted of crimes.
 Meanwhile, Cambodia is once again an authoritarian one-party state.

 In regard to Asia, the island state of Taiwan is rarely mentioned.
 Yet the small country off the coast of China is an example to the giant communist empire of how to successfully turn a dictatorship into a democracy.
 In Asia, Taiwan is now considered a model country in terms of freedom and the rule of law.
 The country also has much to show in the area of transitional justice.

 Prosperity, discipline, cars – these are the clichés that people all over the world associate with Germany.
 But millions of immigrants and a liberalized lifestyle have led to dramatic changes in the country.
 In public debate, however, the critical examination of National Socialism continues to play a major role.
 The communist dictatorship in the GDR has also produced a rich landscape of institutions engaged in a reappraisal of the past.
-For this reason, many post-dictatorial states look to Germany as a role model.

 Russia was ruled by a communist dictatorship for more than seventy years.
 Millions of people lost their lives under Joseph Stalin, the head of the Communist Party.
 And yet many Russians still regard him primarily as the ruler under whose leadership the Soviet Union defeated Nazi Germany.
 To this day, the dictatorial past lies like a shadow over the country.